vwilson05/finance-assistant/docs/project_overview.md

 5. Improve the user interface and experience
 6. Conduct thorough testing and user acceptance testing
 7. Deploy to production and gather user feedback
+8. Expand function calling capabilities for more complex operations

 ## Project Team
 - **Product Owner**: [Name]